 #2 – You need to stop exercising and seek medical attention if any of the following occur: vaginal bleeding, regular painful contractions, amniotic fluid leakage, difficulty breathing before starting exercise, dizziness, headache, chest pain, muscle weakness and calf pain or swelling.
 Overall listen to your body!
 Read all of our pregnancy exercise guidelines.

 #4 – Aim for exercise less than 45-50 minutes at a time.
 Avoid hot and humid environments.
 If you exercise more than 50 minutes, please check out the Fit Pregnancy suggestions.

 #5 – Strength training and stretching is an important component of running.
 It keeps muscles pliable and strong, which help prevent injury.
-Strength training should be done every other day.
+Use our pregnancy workouts as a supplement to your running routine.

 #6 – Running is an aerobic exercise, which can be done everyday if you were running everyday prior to becoming pregnant.
 Aerobic, otherwise known as cardiovascular exercise, is designed to improve the level of fitness of your heart, lungs, and the circulatory system.
 The benefits of cardiovascular exercises are still present 6-12 months after birth.
 This is why we see some professional runners with better race times after pregnancy.